lydiaPenglish/lydiaPenglish.github.io/content/project/echPhenology/index.md

 ### Preamble

 Flowering phenology, or the timing of flowering, has long been a trait studied by scientists, given it's importance for plant reproduction and fitness.
-Plants that rely on pollen from other plants (i.e. obligate outcrossers) must flowering at the same time other individuals to successfully reproduce.
-Moreover, if plants rely on pollinators to transfer said pollen then they must ensure that they are flowering at the same time as their pollinators.
+Plants that rely on pollen from other plants ("obligate outcrossers") must flower at the same time other individuals to successfully reproduce.
+Moreover, if plants rely on pollinators to transfer said pollen then they must ensure that they are flowering at the same time that their pollinators are active.

 _Echinacea angustifolia_ (hereinafter just _Echinacea_) is an obligate outcrosser and relies on pollination.
 It is also a perennial that often flowers multiple times throughout its life, but not necessarily in consecutive years.
 Plants are usually at least 3 years when they flower for the first time, but sometimes they are more than 15 years old when they flower for the first time.
 It quickly gets complicated.